parakalan/parakalan.github.io/_posts/2024-06-04-election-surprises.md

 1. **Rahul Gandhi and the Congress cannot be written off.** What he said has struck a chord with some people.
 I think a lot of us (at least me) owe him an apology.
 Still don't like any of his politics but he's shown that the Twitter echo chamber are not real people.

 2. **DMK has done well too.** 40/40 is no easy feat.
 ADMK is done for.
-BJP, while vote share is better, has not opened their account.
-The Tamil people relate with the DMK somehow.
+BJP, while vote share is better, has not opened its account.
+The Tamil people somehow relate to the DMK.
 Congrats to MKS on this.
 Very foolishly, I followed Savukku for TN politics and he was terribly wrong.

 3. **BJP has to understand that only a part of their vote % is from Virat Hindus.** If that was true, Ram Mandir effect would still be on, it has clearly not.
 BJP is trailing in Ayodhya for Rama's sake!